Outdoor Culture And Activities In London: Where To Find Theatre, Films And Live Music Al Fresco This Summer

 Sculpture in the City

 Usually running from summer through to the following spring, Sculpture in the City is a free art trail through the Square Mile.
 Artworks range from standalone sculptures in squares and public spaces, to smaller works mounted onto the walls of buildings or suspended from ceilings at Leadenhall Market, to video projections, plaques and more.
-The 11th edition finished in April 2023 — keep an eye on the website for details of the next round.
+The 12th edition finished in spring 2024 — keep an eye on the website for details of the next round.

 Frieze Sculpture Park

-Every October, as Frieze Art Fair takes over vast swathes of Regent's Park with huge marquees, sculptures also pop up in other parts of the park, for the accompanying Frieze Sculpture Trail.
+Every October, as Frieze Art Fair takes over vast swathes of Regent's Park with huge marquees, sculptures also pop up in other parts of the park for the accompanying Frieze Sculpture Trail.
 This is a free open-air sculpture exhibition open to everyone.
 Artists, themes and individual sculptures vary annually.
-Check website for October 2023 dates.
+Check the website later in the year for October 2024 dates.

 A couple of things to note: